 Finding: Complies as Proposed.
-The applicant indicated that the site includes ADA compliant parking stalls and pedestrian accessways.
-Compliance with ADA and accessibility standards will be reviewed upon submittal of a building permit application.
+The existing parking lot includes ADA compliant parking stalls and an associated access route.
+Compliance with ADA and accessibility standards will be reviewed upon submittal of a building permit.

 19. For a residential development, site layout shall achieve at least eighty percent of the maximum density of the base zone for the net developable area.
 Net developable area excludes all areas for required right-of-way dedication, land protected from development through Natural Resource or Geologic Hazards protection, and required open space or park dedication.
 Finding: Not Applicable.
-The applicant has not proposed a residential development.
+The proposal does not include residential development.